Neimhin/msc/next-gen-networks/Sample Quiz MCQ 1.md

 Please answer ALL THE TEN questions.

 Questions for Nicola:
+For which specs should I learn comparative tables of properties?

 How do we know how many answers to tick?
 Is there a strict formula?
 Only one correct?

 Will marginal notes be considered?
 Are marginal notes a good idea?